arun-kr-reddy/notes/computer_architecture.md

 ## instruction set architecture
 - **von Neumann model:** program stored in memory (unified instruction & data memory), processor fetches then processes instruction sequentially one at a time, easier to debug since you know which instruction will execute
-pipelining, SIMD, OoO execution, separate data & instruction cache are not consistent with von Neumann model
+but pipelining, SIMD, OoO execution, separate data & instruction cache in modern processors are not consistent with von Neumann model
 **Harvard model:** was developed to overcome the bottlenecks of von Neumann model by having separate instruction & data memory & bus
 **data flow model:** instruction fetched and executed only when its operands are ready, inherently more parallel, no instruction pointer required
 - **register:** memory is large but slow, so registers ensure fast access to values to be processed in the ALU, typically one register contains one word